 To All the Boys I’ve Loved Before meets Pride and Prejudice?
 Yes, please!

-Priyanka Taslim is our first guest editor of 2023, and her exploration of intersectional South Asian Muslim identity in this rom-com is evocative and beautiful.
+Priyanka Taslim is our first guest author of 2023, and her exploration of intersectional South Asian Muslim identity in this rom-com is evocative and beautiful.
 Zahra Khan is a Bangladeshi American teen in New Jersey who’s planning on working long hours this summer at Chai Ho to save up money for college writing courses.
 But then her meddling mother Amma arranges a meet cute—“good match,” Jane Austen-style—to secure their family’s financial security—just as she’s falling in love with someone else: Nayim Alta, the tea shop’s dishwasher.
 Her mother though, has her meeting with Harun Emon, who’s handsome, wealthy—and annoying.
 So when Zahra finds out that Harun is just as uninterested in this match as she is, they decide to slowly sabotage their parents’ plans.
 And for once in Zahra’s life, she can have her rossomalai and eat it too: “dating” Harun and keeping her mother pleased while getting to know Nayim.
 Or so she thinks, because life—and boys—can be more complicated than Zahra realizes.

 Priyanka Taslim is a Bangladeshi American writer, teacher, and lifelong New Jersey resident.
 Having grown up in a bustling Bangladeshi diaspora community, surrounded by her mother’s entire clan and many aunties of no relation, her writing often features families, communities, and all the drama therein.
 Her writing usually stars spunky Bangladeshi heroines finding their place in the world—and a little swoony romance, too.